Is the public health program accredited?

 International students are cautioned that their opportunities for financial aid and scholarships are extremely limited.
 Those who anticipate the need for financial assistance are strongly encouraged to contact international sponsoring organizations and their Ministries of Health regarding the possibilities of fellowships or financial aid.
 It is the applicant's responsibility to secure their own funding.
 An international student must be able to certify complete financial coverage before admission to the university will be granted.

-Does the department offer any graduate assistantship positions?
+Does the program offer any graduate assistantship positions?

-The department offers a limited number of graduate assistantship positions, generally associated with specific projects.
+The Office of Public Health Studies offers a limited number of graduate assistantship positions, generally associated with specific projects.
 These positions are advertised at workatuh.hawaii.edu as they become available.

-The department may have a few Graduate Division Achievement Scholarships (GDAS) available for students.
+The Office of Graduate Education Achievement Scholarships are funded from tuition revenues and are intended to provide financial assistance for US and international students based on merid and service.
+The award amounts, which vary, are credited toward the student's overall tuition costs.
+To be eligible for this award, students must have a cumulative GPA of 3.5 or above and demonstrate a commitment to the mission, goals, and objectives of the Office of Public Health Studies.
 Achievement scholarship awards may be made to new students and to continuing students.
 It is recommended that applicants to the program provide a complete graduate admissions application as early as possible since achievement scholarships are awarded early in the admission period.